UK ANCESTRY VISA

 - UK Ancestry visa: How can I settle in the UK?

-If your application for a UK Ancestry visa is successful, you will be able to work, study and bring your dependant family members to the UK.
+If your application for an Ancestry visa is successful, you will be able to work, study and bring your dependant family members to the UK.

 There are generally no restrictions on the type of work you can do in the UK.
 You may wish to work in paid employment, set up your own business, or do both.